 In partnership with Secretary of State and State Librarian Jesse White, the Legler Branch Library will be transformed into a regional library for Chicago’s west side.
 The 36,000-square-foot library will undergo significant renovations to improve the building, update its techn infrastructure and upgrade programs and services.
 Interior and exterior improvements will include a reconfiguration of the existing floor plan; the addition of new program, community and study spaces; an increase in collections and technology; accessibility and life safety improvements; and parking lot and security enhancements.

 “I am proud to support this important project for the Legler branch.
-These funds will allow for important technological upgrades and program enhancements that will strengthen lifelong learning for the residents of the west side of Chicago.
-I applaud Mayor Emanuel and the Chicago Public Library for recognizing the need to establish a regional library on the west side and working to make it a reality.”
+These funds will allow for important technological upgrades and program enhancements that will strengthen lifelong learning for the residents of the west side of Chicago.”

 – Jesse White, Illinois Secretary of State and State Librarian